-Each day, a person who eats a vegan diet saves 1,100 gallons of water.
-That means in one year of eating a vegan diet, you will save over 400,000 gallons of water.
+Each day, a person who eats a plant based diet saves 1,100 gallons of water.
+That means in one year of eating a plant based diet, you will save over 400,000 gallons of water.

 To put this in perspective, a typical leaky faucet loses about 34 gallons of water per year.
 That means one year of being vegan is like fixing nearly 12,000 leaky faucets!

 Why do vegans save so much water?
 Because it takes a lot of water to raise animals and the crops they eat.
 The most widely accepted estimate of the water required to produce one pound of beef is 2,500 gallons.
 The animal ag industry came out with their own number of 441 gallons, but anyone not associated with raising animals for food agrees this number is ridiculously low.
 Some scientists calculate the number to be closer to 8,000 gallons for one pound of beef.

 The negative environmental impact of our meat-heavy diets is indisputable.
 We are quite simply destroying our planet with the food we have chosen to eat.
 Learning how to go vegan and switching to a plant based diet is the only viable solution if we want to leave someplace for our grandchildren to live.